-M-3.1 Determine Available Opportunities: Determine whether "available" opportunities are present at the site.
+M-3.1 Determine Available Opportunities: Determine whether "available" opportunities are present at the site or management area.
 If none are present, select "No" in response to the "Opportunities Present?" in the dark green top row of the Opportunities Managed Table.